-Lordosis refers to the inward curve of the lumbar spine (just above the buttocks).
+Lordosis is the inward curve of the lumbar spine (just above the buttocks).
 A small degree of lordosis is normal.
-Too much lordotic curving is called swayback (lordosis).
+Too much curving is called swayback.

 Lordosis tends to make the buttocks appear more prominent.
-Children with significant lordosis will have a large space underneath the lower back when lying face up on a hard surface.
+Children with hyperlordosis will have a large space underneath the lower back when lying face up on a hard surface.

-Some children have more pronounced lordosis, which most often fixes itself as the child grows.
+Some children have marked lordosis, but, most often fixes itself as the child grows.
 This is called benign juvenile lordosis.

 Much less common causes in children include: